Ssomar-Developement/SCore-Documentation/docs/score/execution_flows/processing_nbt_to_items.md

     componentApplyTo["<code>applyTo(NBTCompound nbtCompound, boolean onlyIfDifferent)</code>"]
     iterateThroughChildNbts["Unpack NBT Compound and iterate through its child NBTs"]

     ifValid["If valid, it will return true.
-And for some reason, the logic prevents the addition of other child nbts from being added, making it look like one child per nested level"] end
+This logic prevents nbt rewrite to maintain order of nbts"] end

   writeNBTTags --> listDownPdcRaws